digbmc/reactor-jct/present-and-future.md

 ### UK
 have plans to close all the NPPs by 2035.
 ### Belgium
-Plans to close most of the NPPs by 2025, others by 2035.
+Plans to close most NPPs by 2025, others by 2035.
 ### France
 68% of the country's annual electricity generation comes from NPPs.
 ### Netherlands
-one NPP reactor in operation, one NPP in safe enclosure, two research reactors, one enrichment plant
+One NPP reactor in operation, one NPP in safe enclosure, two research reactors, one enrichment plant
 ### Ireland
 In 1999, electricity produced by nuclear fission was banned.
 ### Russia